-NOTE: The delay introduced between DSLAM and Home Gateway depends on the specific brand of the Home Gateway, manufacturer and the DSLAM manufacturer and their combination, as well as others factors such as bandwidth, interleaving etc. As usual practice, this has not been taken into account for the survey of various service performances as presented in the present document.
+NOTE: The delay introduced between DSLAM and Home Gateway depends on the specific brand of the Home Gateway, manufacturer and the DSLAM manufacturer and their combination, as well as other factors such as bandwidth, interleaving, etc. As usual practice, this has not been taken into account for the survey of various service performances as presented in the present document.
 However it should be taken into account for future Plugtests.

-6.3 Pie diagram presentation
+A.3 Results presentation